Bladon: Methodist church

 A Methodist congregation was established in Bladon by 1820 and built its first chapel in 1843.
 In 1877, a new chapel was built copying the Early English style of the 13th century.
 It is now Bladon Methodist Church and belongs to the Oxford Methodist Circuit.

 School

 In 1858 the Duchess of Marlborough, wife of the 7th Duke, provided a new Gothic Revival building to found a school in Bladon.
 The building was enlarged in 1890.
 It was known as the Duchess of Marlborough's school, but in 1937 its ownership was transferred from the Duchy of Marlborough to Bladon parochial church council.
 In 1940 it was reorganised as a junior school, with most senior pupils from Bladon thereafter going to secondary school in Woodstock.
 Since 1954 the school has been a Church of England primary school.

 Amenities

 Bladon has one public house, the White House, which is now owned by the community.

+Stagecoach West route S7 serves Bladon seven days a week.
+Buses run twice an hour to Witney via Long Hanborough in one direction, and to Oxford via Woodstock, Kidlington, and Oxford Parkway in the other.